MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/duration/duration-data-type.md

 ---
-title: "Duration Data Type"
+title: "Duration data type"
-description: "Represents the difference between two DateTimes." ms.author: solsen ms.date: 08/15/2024 ms.topic: reference
+description: "Represents the difference between two DateTimes." ms.author: solsen ms.date: 08/26/2024 ms.topic: reference
 author: SusanneWindfeldPedersen
+ms.reviewer: solsen
 ---
 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# Duration Data Type
+# Duration Data type
 > **Version**: _Available or changed with runtime version 1.0._

 Represents the difference between two DateTimes.
 This value can be negative.
 It is stored as a 64-bit integer.
 The integer value is the number of milliseconds during the duration.